 Islamic Family Law

 Our specialist team is experienced in Islamic law and the unique family law issues that people in the Muslim community may face.
-We advise on matters related to Islamic marriage, divorce, finances and children with sensitivity, offering expert support that’s tailored to our clients’ faith, religious requirements and priorities.
+As experienced islamic divorce lawyers and islamic divorce solicitors, we advise on matters related to Islamic marriage, divorce, finances and children with sensitivity, offering expert support that’s tailored to our clients’ faith, religious requirements and priorities.

 Key contacts